-If we decide to accept the donation, we’ll ask that donors sign a Gift Acknowledgement form that transfers legal ownership of the items, including copyright, to the Library.
+If we decide to accept the donation, we’ll ask that donors sign a Deed of Gift form that transfers legal ownership of the items, including copyright, to the Library.

 It’s important that donors understand that DPL is not able to provide storage for collections that we don’t own and/or can’t share with the public.

-Once a Gift Acknowledgement is signed, the donated items move on to our archivists and catalogers who work to make the items as accessible as possible to the general public.
+Once the Deed of Gift is signed, the donated items move on to our archivists and catalogers who work to make the items as accessible as possible to the general public.
 This can be a very time-consuming process, so most donated items won’t appear in our catalog right away.

 If you have any questions about the donation process, please give us a call at 720-865-1821 and we’ll connect you to one of our collection specialists.